gotchacode/programmer-checklists/readme.md

-##About
+# The Pragmatic programmer Checklists

-This repository contains the famous The Pragmatic Programmer Checklists in issues format.
-I feel it is a valid approach for me to take those checklists as Issues and close them and improve as a developer.
+This repo contains the checklists from "The Pragmatic Programmer" book.
+It is implemented in form of github issues.